DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/initial-teacher-training.md

 Initial teacher training helps you meet the [teachers’ standards](https://www.gov.uk/government/publications/teachers-standards).
 You must meet the teachers’ standards to be awarded QTS.

+All initial teacher training courses cover [teaching pupils with SEND](/life-as-a-teacher/age-groups-and-specialisms/special-educational-needs).
+Once you've gained QTS, you can look for courses that specialise in SEND to develop your training further.

 All initial teacher training will help you:

 * set high expectations which inspire, motivate and challenge pupils